 Second Career takes into consideration the cost for:

 - Tuition and incremental costs (i.e. ancillary fees, books, etc.)

 - Living away from home allowance (if applicable)

 Participants may be required to contribute towards the cost of training.
 Your actual contribution to retraining will be determined by MLTSD.
 There are limits to the amount MLTSD will provide for dependent care, accommodation and other factors, such as tuition.
 Staff at our Second Career Assessment office can help.

 Am I Eligible for Second Career?

-If you answered yes to these questions, a referral to Employment & Training Services for Second Career would be appropriate to review eligibility, suitability and financial need.
+If you answered yes to any of these questions, a referral to Employment & Training Services (ETS) for Second Career would be appropriate to review eligibility, suitability and financial need.

 This Employment Ontario project, program or service is funded in part by the Government of Canada.